Spain to vaccinate school kids two weeks before term starts

-Last week, the European Commission authorized Pfizer (PFE.N) and BioNTech's (22UAy.DE) COVID-19 vaccine to be used in children as young as 12 but left decisions on when to roll out the shots up to member states. read more
+Last week, the European Commission authorized Pfizer and BioNTech’s COVID-19 vaccine to be used in children as young as 12 but left decisions on when to roll out the shots up to member states.

 Germany announced plans to begin vaccinating youngsters from June 7, while Italy said it would soon extend its campaign to include children.